TeamCatamaran/catamaran-website/src/pages/about/index.md

 values:
   heading: A Culture to Create
   description: >-
     From how we approach ideas to how we approach each other, our values are there to remind us who we are and who we want to be.
-  image: /img/values-collage.png
   values:
     - title: Default to Action
       body: >-